crreinschild/PhpPractice/NOTES.md

 According to the [Laravel database page, sqlite section](https://laravel.com/docs/12.x/database#sqlite-configuration) the easiest way to fix this is to create a `database.sqlite` file, and then [run the migrations](https://laravel.com/docs/12.x/migrations#running-migrations) with `php artisan migrate`

+### No CSS loading or Internal Server Error - ViteManifestNotFoundException

+When it says "run `npm run dev` to compile assets, it turns out that you can (and maybe should) leave it running while also running `php artisan serve`.
+I suspect there is a way to run both, but for the time being, I run each in a separate terminal.